tencentyun/intlcloud-documents/yehe_doc/人工智能/语音识别/SDK 文档/一分钟跑通集成 SDK/iOS/实时语音识别_intl_en.md

 @required

 /**
- * It identifies whether the data source has started to work and needs to be set to `YES` after `start` is executed and to `NO` after `stop` is executed.
+ * It identifies whether the data source has started to work and needs to be set to `YES` after the `start` is executed and to `NO` after the `stop` is executed.
  */
 @property (nonatomic, assign) BOOL running;